All blog posts

 Of course, all that plastic creates quite a mountain of waste.
 In 2020, Dutch households collected a whopping 9.1 million tons of waste, which amounts to a daunting 521 kilograms per person.
 Fortunately, an ambitious goal has been set to reduce this to just 30 kilograms per person.

-Of course, the cost of that cannot be ignored.
-The cost of litter policy in the Netherlands cannot be ignored either, with an annual price tag of 250 million euros, or 15.10 euros per inhabitant.
-These expenses highlight the need to take effective measures to address the problem of litter.
+The costs of this cannot be ignored, of course.
+The costs of litter management in the Netherlands are also undeniable, with an annual price tag of 250 million euros, or 15.10 euros per inhabitant.
+These expenses highlight the need to take effective measures to address the litter problem.

 The responsibility of big brands.

-It is not only the responsibility of individuals and governments to reduce the use of single-use plastic.
+It's not just the responsibility of individuals and governments to reduce the use of single-use plastics.
 Big brands also play a crucial role in this debate.
-Take, for example, Coca-Cola, one of the most prevalent brands in litter.
-It produces 167,000 plastic bottles per minute worldwide, painting a stunning picture of the impact of mass consumption on the environment.
-So time for little ones like Dripl to challenge this.
+Take Coca-Cola, one of the most common brands in litter.
+It produces 167,000 plastic bottles per minute worldwide, which paints a stunning picture of the environmental impact of mass consumption.
+It's time for small businesses like Dripl to take action.

 Recycling: a mixed picture

-All figures that point to the fact that things could and should be better.
-Fortunately, there are also nice trends.
-In recent years you are no longer looked at strangely if you hop to the coffee bar with your own reusable bag.
-Something that will also appear more and more on the streets with the full SUP regulation now being imposed from the European Union.
+All these figures point to the fact that things can and should be even better.
+Fortunately, there are also positive trends.
+In recent years, you're no longer looked at strangely if you skip to the coffee shop with your own reusable bag.
+This is something that will increasingly appear on the streets with the full SUP regulation now being imposed from the European Union.
 But we'll be happy to tell you more about that later.

 Resources